samanthaixer/bankTechTest/README.md

 - `Transaction` -  adding a credit transaction, adding a debit transaction, validation?, valid date, readable printing

 - `Account` - crediting or debiting the account updates the account balance, statement produces a list of transactions

+## My Approach

+- I started the project by breaking the specification into user stories and using that to model what the objects would be.
+- I used TDD to drive the design of the code.
+I am trying out a new level of TDD, skipping some basic steps as I get better at testing/coding.
+This seems to mean I have fewer commits as I don't commit until a feature test passes.
+- I refactored code with every green test.
+I looked to keep code and tests DRY and have tried to follow the single responsibility principle throughout.
+- Once I had built the main part of the code, I changed the tests to run through the command line and incorporated the code coverage tests.
+- Finally, I built dependency injection into the code so that I could mock transactions when testing the account at unit level.
+I have put the mock functions into helper files so that they could be reused.